rremple/intervalidus/readme.md

 (three-dimensional is not shown, but it is very similar to two-dimensional):
 ![core class diagram](/doc/intervalidus-core.svg)

-As described above, `DataIn1DVersioned` leverages the core classes to provide specific functionality you might want when versioning data (such as approval).
-Below is the class diagram for it:
+As described above, `DataIn1DVersioned` and `DataIn2DVersioned` leverage the core classes to provide specific functionality you might want when versioning data (such as approval).
+Below is the class diagram for them:
 ![versioned class diagram](/doc/intervalidus-versioned.svg)

 Lastly, the definitions and implementations of methods across mutable/immutable and one-/two-/three-dimensional